 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hillsboro is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hillsboro is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Hillsboro who work in office and administrative support (18.70%), sales jobs (7.42%), and healthcare suport services (6.87%).
+Overall, Hillsboro is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hillsboro who work in office and administrative support (15.85%), sales jobs (7.14%), and teaching (6.90%).

 Also of interest is that Hillsboro has more people living here who work in computers and math than 95% of the places in the US.